LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Training Setup

 \subsection{Pooling Layer}

 In Figure~\ref{fig:pooling_layer_comparison} a comparison of different popular pooling layers is shown.
-These are obtained by running one training epoch of \adeptir~ on the entire training dataset.
-We observe that mean pooling produces substantially lower (better) validation scores than \texttt{[CLS]} at the end of the training epoch.
+These are obtained by running one training epoch of \adeptir{} on the entire training dataset.
+We observe that mean pooling produces lower (better) validation scores than \texttt{[CLS]}, \texttt{[EOS]} and max pooling at the end of the training epoch.